Abortion in Washington (state)

-Abortion in Washington is legal up to the point of fetal viability.
-60% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+Abortion in Washington is legal and available up to the point of fetal viability, or in case the pregnancy poses a risk to life or health.
+In a 2014 poll by the Pew Research Center, 60% of adults said that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 73% of Washingtonians said that abortion should be legal in all or most cases.

 Washington currently has nineteen abortion clinics.
 The number of clinics has declined over the years, with 95 in 1982, 65 in 1992, and 33 in 2014.
-There were 17,710 legal abortions performed in the state in 2014, and 17,098 in 2015.
+There were 17,710 legal abortions performed in the state in 2014 and 17,098 in 2015.

-In Washington politics, the Washington State Democratic Party supports access to abortion while the Washington State Republican Party opposes abortion, which has led to proposed legislation by Republicans that would restrict or ban abortion.

 History

 Legislative history

 By 1950, the state legislature passed a law stating that a woman who had an abortion or actively sought to have an abortion, regardless of whether she went through with it, was guilty of a criminal offense.

 Abortion was made legal in 1970.
 Prior to that, it was illegal in the state, with a therapeutic exception if the life of the mother was at risk.
 In 1971, the state repealed its statute that said inducing an abortion was a criminal offense.
 Hawaii, New York, Alaska, and Washington were the first states to repeal their abortion laws in the pre-Roe v.
 Wade era.
 Still, state law in 1971 required that any woman getting a legal abortion in the state needed to be a resident for some specific period between 30 and 90 days.

-As of 2017, Washington State, New Mexico, Illinois, Alaska, Maryland, Massachusetts, Connecticut, and New Jersey allow certain qualified non-physicians to prescribe drugs for medical abortions only.
+As of 2017, Washington State, New Mexico, Illinois, Alaska, Maryland, Massachusetts, Connecticut, and New Jersey allowed certain qualified non-physicians to prescribe drugs for medical abortions only.
 In August 2018, the state had a law to protect the right to have an abortion.
-In February 2019, the Washington State Attorney General issued an opinion that the physician-only clause of Washington State abortion law (I-120) was unenforceable, and that aspiration and medication abortion prior to viability was within the scope of nurse practitioners and physician assistants.
-As of May 14, 2019, the state prohibits abortions after the fetus is viable, generally some point between week 24 and 28.
+In February 2019, the Washington State Attorney General issued an opinion that the physician-only clause of Washington State abortion law (I-120) was unenforceable and that aspiration and medication abortion prior to viability was within the scope of nurse practitioners and physician assistants.
+As of 2024, the state prohibits abortions after the fetus is viable, generally some point between week 24 and 28, unless the pregnancy poses a risk to life or health.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling.